13 Best Geometric Bottle Openers

 We have decided to compile a list of the most extraordinary geometric bottle openers available on the market today.
 The specific criteria that was used for each bottle opener was broken down to several components.
 The primary factor that contributed to the inclusion of specific bottle openers in this list was the usage of sharp edges, swift curves and a visually pleasing subject matter.
 Secondly, the usability and functionality was taken into consideration for these bottle openers.
 If users are going to be picking up these objects everyday, it is a necessity that these products are durable enough to hold up with the everyday hustle.

 This is one of the most intriguing bottle openers for a number of reasons.
 Upon setting eyes on this interesting piece of artwork, one might wonder how the thing can even open a bottle.
 It wasn’t until I saw additional pictures that demonstrated how one would wedge the cap into the edge of the triangular corners.
 I think that the design behind this opener is extremely creative and distinct.
 It truly resembles something you would find in a high school geometry class rather than something you’d find on your coffee table.
-With that being said, it is truly interesting to look at.
+With that being said, it is quite interesting to look at.
 This bottle opener is constructed of solid metal, but the thing that makes it so special was how it was manufactured.
 The ICO bottle opener was designed in Brooklyn, NY by a team of designers from Fort Standard and OTHR.
 The ICO bottle opener was fabricated by a metal additive 3D printing process where the object is built from the ground up in layers.
 This is similar to how a traditional plastic 3D printer works.
 I believe that this is one of the most interesting looking and uniquely designed bottle openers that I have ever seen.
 It is almost guaranteed to be a conversation starter.

 This is a very conventional, yet satisfying design.
 It looks like something that would be on the counter of a fancy hotel bar.
 This bottle opener from Iacoli & Mcallister is a true work of art that should be given the attention it deserves.
 The opener is crafted from a solid piece of copper which gives it a very premium look and feel.
-Additionally, the raw copper will age and tarnish with continual usage.
+Additionally, the raw metal will age and tarnish with continual usage.
 I think that this will give the opener a lot of hard-earned character, allowing for it to age beautifully.
 It appears that Iacoli & Mcallister makes each opener to order, so the average expected lead time is 1-2 weeks.

 Here Futugami has a collection of three beautifully designed bottle openers.
 The Japanese design company, Futugami, takes pride in developing some of the most practical and visually appealing objects.